colbyford/RoseTTAFold_Docker/README.md

 ## Notes
 - This image requires a GPU that is compatible with CUDA 11.
-- You will have to download the large amount of supporting data.
+- You will have to download the large amount of supporting data, either within the container or have it available on your local machine.
 - You will need to increase the resources limits in Docker's settings to support this image.